nahueldsanchez/dvd_brownie/Readme.md

     assert damn_valuable_token.balanceOf(truster_lender_pool) == 0
 ```

+The first step is to set up the scenario (again see below section for more details),
-As you can see, the scenario is set up and after that you can write your solution.
+ after that you can write your solution within the test_solution() function in the test.py file.
 the assertions at the end ensure that you have correctly solved the challenge.

 For the challenges that I solved I included an `exploit.py` under the `scripts`
-folder that contains code used for solving the challenge (don't read it before
+folder that contains code used for solving the challenge (this is a spoiler, don't read it before
 thinking about the problem).
 The same applies for contracts named `AttackerContract`.
 These are part of the solution, don't spoil yourself.

 ## Quick Start

 0) Install Brownie in a virtual environment and activate it.
+The best way to do this is to follow this
+guide: https://iamdefinitelyahuman.medium.com/getting-started-with-brownie-part-1-9b2181f4cb99 - note that you will need dependencies including ganache-cli through node/npm
+(that will really be the only piece of JS you'll need)
+The brownie install docs are very helpful for this as well: https://eth-brownie.readthedocs.io/en/stable/install.html
 1) Clone this repository.
 You'll find different folders for each challenge.
 2) Each of these folders is a different Brownie project.
 3) Change directory to the challenge you want to solve.
 For example, truster.
+4) If you'd like to interact with the contract, run the deploy.py setupscenario script.
+See section below for more information.
-4) You can run `brownie test` to run all test.
+5) You can run `brownie test` to run all test.
 For most of the challenges I kept
 the same tests that Martin created to check that the scenario is properly setup.
 Your solution has to be implemented or called from the `test_solution` test.

 _Note: you can use `brownie test -k test_solution` to run only the test with the
 solution_

-5) Write your solution in the `test_solution` placeholder that I left.
+6) Write your solution in the `test_solution` placeholder that I left.
-6) Test your solution runing the tests, with `brownie test -k test_solution`.
+7) Test your solution runing the tests, with `brownie test -k test_solution`.
 If the
 solution is correct, test should pass.

+## Setting up the Scenario
+To do this, we'll want to run the deploy.py script contained in the "scripts" folder.
+The way to do this is as follows:
+0) Create a "__init__.py file inside the scripts folder if it is not already there
+1) Run command "brownie console" (ensure the dependencies are all installed - follow the links above in the Quick Start for more info)
+2) execute "from scripts.deploy import scenario_setup" (where scenario_setup() is the name of the function)
+3) Now you can call "scenario_setup()" which returns the contracts
+4) You can now interact with the contract(s) via the brownie-cli; the contracts will have the same methods and functions to interact with as you see in the code itself

+Please note that all of the steps above are to be able to interact with the exercise via the brownie console.
+If you only want to code your solution and test
+it you can do as described above:

+1) Write your solution in the file "test_solution.py" inside "tests"
+2) Test it running: "brownie test -k test_solution"

 ## Blog posts and solutions